OktayYazgac/ImageEditor/README.md

     + sharpness
     + user defined.

-It uses ScanLine API which a very efficient way to manipulate bitmaps.
+It uses ScanLine API which was a very efficient way to manipulate bitmaps.

-A short video showing the functionality -- https://youtu.be/XqkS_kg2UO8
+A **short video** showing the functionality -- https://youtu.be/XqkS_kg2UO8

 ## How to run it today?